Category: M

 • 1967, formed The Dixie Pals.

-• 1987, added sons Robbie and Ronnie to his band and they became The Del McCoury Band.
-First album with this group was Don’t Stop the Music (Rounder).
+• 1987, his son Robbie joined the band on banjo.
+First album with this version of the band was Don’t Stop the Music (Rounder).

 • 1996, won his fourth IBMA Award for Male Vocalist of the Year (also won in 1990, 1991, 1992).